Mingle the Mouse

 Tore holes no mouse could mend

-As Mingle flew through bustling streets
+As Mingle trudged through quiet streets

 And passed the remnants of the feast